Stability of heat kernel bounds under pointed Gromov--Hausdorff convergence: Abstract

 \section{Abstract}

-We construct a conservative and strongly local regular symmetric Dirichlet form on the pointed Gromov-Hausdorff limit space and demonstrate the stability of heat kernel estimates under this convergence.
+We construct a conservative and strongly local regular symmetric Dirichlet form on the pointed Gromov--Hausdorff limit space and demonstrate the stability of heat kernel estimates under this convergence.
 Furthermore, we establish the Mosco convergence of the associated energy forms along a subsequence.